secretstartups/handbook/content/handbook/security/password-guidelines.md

 </div>
 <br>

-GitLab team members have access to a **Private** vault by default, which is your *hosted, private* vault that is part of the GitLab 1Password for Teams account.
-Since the Private vault is part of the
+GitLab team members have access to a **Employee** vault by default, which is your *hosted, private* vault that is part of the GitLab 1Password for Teams account.
+Since the Employee vault is part of the
-GitLab Teams account, it should be thought of as company property (like the
+GitLab Business account, it should be thought of as company property (like the
 @gitlab.com email account), however the vault *cannot* be viewed by anyone else on the team, including admins.
-If you choose to store truly personal information in the Private vault, it opens up the possibility that you would be separated from this information if you offboard.
+If you choose to store truly personal information in the Employee vault, it opens up the possibility that you would be separated from this information if you offboard.
 Such truly personal information is therefore better to store in your **Primary** vault, which is associated with you instead of with the GitLab Teams account, assuming that you